pytchlang/pytch-webapp/doc/source/developer/testing.rst

 Testing a deployment zipfile
 ----------------------------

-To test a deployment zipfile (see build system docs), the base URL for testing can be overridden on the command line.
+To test a :ref:`deployment zipfile<making_deployment_zipfile>`, the
+base URL for Cypress to use for testing can be overridden on the command line.
 For example:

 .. code-block:: shell